There are several defining characteristics that differentiate a rotary engine from a typical piston engine.

 - They typically consume more fuel than a piston engine because the thermodynamic efficiency of the engine is reduced by the long combustion-chamber shape and low compression ratio.

-For more information on rotary engines and related topics, check out the links on the next page.
+For more information on rotary engines and related topics, check out the links below.